-Many of the compressor coolers are quite heavy though, and only become heavier once full.
-Conveniently, many can be permanently mounted and wired directly to a battery, meaning they can become a permanent fixture in your teardrop trailer or the back of your semi truck.
+Most of the compressor coolers are quite heavy though, and only become heavier once full.
+Conveniently, many can be permanently mounted and wired directly to a battery, meaning they can become a permanent fixture in your teardrop trailer or the back of your semi rig.
 These models tend to be quite expensive compared to thermoelectric coolers and can range over $1000.
 However, they are unmatched in temperature control and can handily keep your raw meat and eggs under the 40ºF threshold recommended by the USDA.
-If having eggs and sausage for breakfast, mayonnaise and lunch meat for lunch, and steak for dinner are what you're after, you want a compressor-powered cooler to be sure those delicacies won't be accompanied by food poisoning.
+If having eggs and sausage for breakfast, mayonnaise and sliced meat for lunch, and steak for dinner is what you're after, you want a compressor model to be sure those delicacies won't be accompanied by food poisoning.

-Cold or hot, lighter weight, and hundreds of dollars cheaper - why would anyone get anything else, you might ask.
-Well, these little guys have some drawbacks, namely in that they can only cool relative to ambient temperature, and typically only about 40 degrees fahrenheit lower than ambient.
-While on a 75ºF spring day, this will get you within the USDA-approved 40ºF range, on a truly hot day in mid-summer when the temperature spikes above 90 or 100ºF, that means your cooler is only getting down to 50-60ºF at the lowest.
+Cold or hot, lighter weight, and hundreds of dollars cheaper — why would anyone get anything else, you might ask.
+Well, these little guys have some drawbacks, namely in that they can only cool relative to ambient temperature, and typically max out at about 40 degrees Fahrenheit lower than ambient.
+While on a 75ºF spring day, this will get you within the USDA-approved 40ºF range, on a truly hot day in mid-summer when the temperature spikes above 90 or 100ºF, your cooler is only getting down to 50-60ºF at the lowest.
 Depending on how often you're getting in and out of your cooler and if it's in the sun at all, this temperature could be even higher.
-This is a significant limitation if you're hoping for steaks on day 4 of this July's family reunion!
+This is a significant limitation if you're hoping for steaks on day 4 of this July's state park family reunion!

-And yet these coolers have their uses.
+And yet these coolers still have plenty of uses.
 Many of them can be filled with ice like a standard cooler, and the electricity extends the life of that ice.
 If you simply want a crisp apple, decadent dark chocolate, or chilled white wine at the end of a long day, a thermoelectric cooler can certainly give you that.
-And if you find yourself living a long drive from your favorite grocery store or restaurant, a cool box like this can help you bring that milk home unspoiled or to arrive as a Friday night hero with hot, steaming takeout (though not simultaneously!).
+And if you find yourself living a long drive from your favorite grocery store or restaurant, a cool box like this can help you bring that ice cream home on a hot August afternoon or to arrive as a Friday night hero in mid-winter with hot, steaming takeout.